localneoguy/Guides/guides/ender-dragon.md

 players in to fight the dragon.

 Ender Crystals appear which once a dragon is within range and “connected” it'll heal the dragon a small percentage per second.
-Try and break these as the crystal drop themselves is worth some money on the AH and is a crafting recipe.
+Try and break these as the crystal drop themselves is worth some money on the BZ and is a crafting recipe.

 Each Dragon has a set of abilities to damage the players, don't worry about these too much as they are pretty underwhelming and easy to avoid.
 Each Dragon type has a set amount of HP.
 But the gear used is the same which I will